Strongly Sublinear Algorithms for Testing Pattern Freeness

 By an averaging argument, it follows that there is a dense box $B$ for which: (a) $B$ is far from $(2,1)$-free, and (b) there are corresponding dense boxes $B_2,B_3$ that, together with $B$, form a copy of the configuration $\cC$.
 Now, a test follows easily.
 We test every dense box for $(2,1)$-freeness, which can be done in $O(\log n)$ queries per box, and hence in $\tilde{O}(m)$ in total.
-Then, by the guarantee above we will find the corresponding $B$ and $B_2,B_3$ and a $\pi$-appearance in it (by Observation \ref{obs:3} with the trivial mapping, since each component has just one box).
+Then, by the guarantee above we will find the corresponding $B,B_2$ and $B_3$ and a $\pi$-appearance in it (by~\cref{obs:3} with the trivial mapping).

-\begin{remark} A simple averaging argument implies that for most dense boxes $B$, the conditions (a),(b) above hold (rather than for just one $B$).
-Hence, sampling just one $B$ to test for $(2,1)$-freeness will be enough.
-However, this argument does not generalize nicely to the more general case, and since we can afford doing what we do above, we allow ourselves the extra queries to test $(2,1)$-freeness in each dense box $B$. \end{remark}